Restorations that look and feel like your natural teeth

 Crowns are caps that cover your entire tooth.
 They look and function like real, healthy teeth.

-These devices restore your tooth and can be made with various materials, including metal, porcelain, or esthetic resins.
+These devices are one of several cosmetic dental options to restore your teeth.
+They can be made with various materials, including metal, porcelain, or esthetic resins.

 Crowns are an extremely reliable technique for repairing major tooth damage: